jvhbv/fire-red-rng-calculator/README.md

 # Pokémon generation 3 GBA RNG calculator
 This is a very simple application to use.
 I made it mainly because I couldn't find any application where I could specify the exact RNG frame of Pokemon Fire Red given the starting seed and get all of the results without going through a bunch of extra stuff.

 Because all of the gen 3 GBA Pokemon games use the same formula to calculate RNG as well as having the same way to determine if an attack is a crit and determine damage roll multipliers, this RNG calculator should work with any of the GBA games, including Ruby, Sapphire, Fire Red, Leaf Green, and Emerald.
 All you need for it to work is the initial RNG seed.
 There is a very useful set of [lua scripts made by mkdasher](https://github.com/mkdasher/PokemonBizhawkLua) that can help you find the RNG seed on [BizHawk emulator](https://github.com/TASVideos/BizHawk), or you can manually find the RNG seed by locating it in memory (located at 0x02020000 in Fire Red and Leaf Green) on pretty much any emulator, including BizHawk.
 Mkdasher's lua scripts are also very useful for things other than just finding the RNG seed, so I'd definitely recommend checking it out if you're making a gen 3 TAS.
+This application can also generate the same RNG values given the seed as the 4th generation DS main-series games, including Diamond, Pearl, Platinum, Heart Gold, and Soul Silver, but I'm not sure if those games have the same way of determining whether an attack is a critical hit or determining the damage roll, so use caution if trying to use the calculator to find crit / roll frames in a gen 4 game.

 ## Why do I care so much about finding exact RNG values?